 &lt;sup>3 Under current law, these violations may be subject to a civil penalty of up to \$1,000.
 Under the amendment, such violations would be subject to a fine of up to \$500 for the first offense and up to \$1,000 for subsequent offenses.

-in an impact to the state.
+The amendment makes various other changes that are not anticipated to result in an impact to the state.